 We understand that some children may need 'comfort' items, can you please ensure they are clearly labeled with your child's name and that their Educator is aware of them.
-If your child brings a special item in for show and tell, please hand this to one of our Team Members and they can pop it away safely for sharing later.
+If your child brings a special item in for show and tell, please let Educators know and it must be stored in children's bags until it is time to show and share.